Elphel/vdt-plugin/README.md

 assert in vvp is triggered by the Micron DDR3 memory model.
-I do not understand what exactly is wrong but just disabling these assert statements in [vpi_vthr_vector.cc](https://github.com/steveicarus/iverilog/blob/master/vvp/vpi_vthr_vector.cc) allow vvp to proceed without any visible problems:
+I do not understand what exactly is wrong but just disabling these assert statements in [vpi_vthr_vector.cc](https://github.com/steveicarus/iverilog/blob/master/vvp/vpi_vthr_vector.cc) allows vvp to proceed without any visible problems:

 ```c++
 vpiHandle vpip_make_vthr_vector(unsigned base, unsigned wid, bool signed_flag)